Great Lakes Music Festival

 - We ask school groups to submit a check for 50% down by January 8 in order to receive the early-bird rate.
 This payment is transferable, but non-refundable.

 - Sponsors/Parents/Teachers should register and may participate for free.
-Sponsors will receive 3 free meal tickets for every 6 participants-please pick up tickets at the Welcome Desk.
+Sponsors will receive 3 free meal tickets for every 6 participants-please pick up tickets at Registration.
 Additional meal tickets may be purchased at the Dining Complex.

 - Refunds will only be given for cancelations if a written request is received by January 8.
 A $10 administrative fee will be subtracted from the refund amount.